Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 On June 24, 1945, the first parade dedicated to the victory over Germany in the Great Patriotic War was held in Moscow on the Red Square.
 The combined regiments of the fronts, the combined regiment of the people’s Commissariat of defence, the combined regiment of the Navy, military academies, military schools, and the troops of the Moscow garrison were brought to the Victory Parade.
 The parade was commanded by Marshal of the Soviet Union K. K. Rokossovsky, and the parade was taken by Marshal of the Soviet Union G. K. Zhukov.
 From the podium of the Lenin Mausoleum, Stalin watched the parade, as well as Molotov, Kalinin, Voroshilov, Budyonny and other members of the Politburo.

-After the 24th of June 1945, the Victory Day parades were held in the USSR 3 more times – at the anniversary dates on the 9th of May 1965, 1985 and 1990.
+After the June 24, 1945, the Victory Day parades were held in the USSR 3 more times – at the anniversary dates on the May 9, 1965, 1985 and 1990.
 Next time it was conducted in already Russia on the 9th of May 1995, and then annually after that date.
 In the USSR military parades were customarily held annually on the 7th of November, commemorating the October Revolution.

-In order to be re-uploaded with the subtitles, the footage of the B/W film was downloaded from the Classics of the Soviet Cinema YouTube channel.
-There was one quote in a viewer comment there, which I found especially poignant (note that 9 million is the number of combatant losses according to the early estimates after the war, the total number of the Soviet citizens who lost their lives during the Great Patriotic War is 27 million people):
+The article was originally published on May 9, 2020 with video uploaded to YouTube Back then, in order to re-upload the film the subtitles, the footage of the B/W film was downloaded from the Classics of the Soviet Cinema YouTube channel.
+There was one quote in a viewer comment there, which was especially poignant (note that 9 million is the number of combatant losses according to the early estimates after the war, the total number of the Soviet citizens who lost their lives during the Great Patriotic War is 27 million people):

 Once my father expressed a piercing and terrible thought: “Ten thousand soldiers and officers of the armies and fronts participated at the principal Parade in honour of the Victory Day on June 24, 1945.
 The passage of the parade “boxes” of troops lasted thirty minutes.
 And you know what I thought?
 During the four years of the war, the losses of our army amounted to almost nine million dead.
 And each one of them, who gave the most precious thing to Victory – their lives! – is worthy to walk in that parade on the Red Square.
 So, if all the dead were put in parade formation, then these “boxes” would go through Red Square for nineteen days… ” and I suddenly, as if in reality, imagined this parade.
 Parade “boxes” of twenty by ten.
 One hundred and twenty steps a minute.
 In windings and boots, overcoats, and jackets, in caps, earflaps, “budenovki”, helmets, caps.
 And for nineteen days and nights this continuous stream of fallen battalions, regiments, and divisions would have passed through the Red Square.
 Parade of the heroes, parade of the winners.
 Think about it!
 Nineteen days!